Growing your own herbs is easy and fun. Fresh herbs bring flavor to meals, emit wonderful fragrances and are simply beautiful to see.

 Try parsley in a marinade for steak or in a fresh, green salad.
 It’s also good in pork dishes.

 Lavender is a beautiful plant that loves full sun and well-drained soil.
 It has an amazing fragrance that is said to be calming and soothing.
+This fragrant plant has been shown in research studies to reduce anxiety and tension while promoting relaxation.
+It smells amazing too!
 It is often used in bath products and is a popular essential oil.